DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Mechanic: Passive.
 Work with your GM to decide a trade with which your character is familiar.
 When making a check to to perform this craft, draw with the Upper Hand.
 - XP: 1
 - Prereq Skill: Craft > 1 or Knowledge > 1

-**Keen Eye**

-- Description: You're especially adept at taking in the world around you.
-- Mechanic: Passive.
-When you make a Detection check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
-- XP: 1

 # Stealth